Chiefs assistant coach Britt Reid involved in car accident that reportedly injured two children

 According to KSHB, authorities were attempting to determine whether driver impairment was a factor in the accident.
 The station reported that, according to a search warrant, a police officer said that “a moderate odor of alcoholic beverages” was detectable and Britt Reid’s eyes were bloodshot and red.
 According to the warrant application, Reid told the police officer that he’d had two to three drinks and also took Adderall by prescription.

-The officer wrote in the warrant that he observed signs of impairment, and the officer’s request to draw blood from Reid, made after Reid was transported to a hospital due to stomach pain, was approved by a Jackson County Judge, KSHB reported.
+The officer wrote in the warrant that he observed signs of impairment, and the officer’s request to draw blood from Reid, made after Reid was transported to a hospital because of stomach pain, was approved by a Jackson County Judge, KSHB reported.
 According to the station, the accident occurred on an interstate near the Chiefs’ practice facility just after 9 p.m. local time Thursday.

 The pickup truck reportedly being driven by Reid struck one of two vehicles stopped on an entrance ramp.
 One vehicle had run out of gas and the other vehicle was driven by a family member who had been summoned to help.
 According to KSHB, a 5-year-old child in the back seat of one vehicle suffered life-threatening injuries and a 4-year-old child suffered non-life-threatening injuries.